-Your visits to Congress on Tuesday will be a fitting conclusion to our four-day-long focus on practice, politics and policy.
+Your visits to Congress on Tuesday will be a fitting conclusion to our four-day-long focus on advancing practice together.
 This annual culmination of PLC programming and networking is a vivid reminder that we must take active leadership roles in the advocacy efforts that will protect and strengthen psychology's reach.

 One of the most important aspects of the Practice Leadership Conference is the opportunity to meet with your members of Congress and lobby on behalf of your profession.
 Hill visits take place on the last day of the conference.
 Throughout the conference you will learn about APAPO’s federal advocacy agenda and will be taught effective techniques that can be applied to advocacy efforts designed to improve the health care system.

 Please note: All PLC attendees are expected to participate in the Hill visits unless otherwise excused.
-Hill visits will take place Tuesday, March 7, from 9:30 a.m.-2:30 p.m.
+Hill visits will take place Tuesday, March 13, 9:30 a.m.-3:30 p.m.

 Government Relations Issue Briefing and Congressional Visit Rehearsal